roni-estein/meetups/livewire-meetup-dec-3-2020.md

 Please contribute points that you or someone brought up.
 If you source dive and research and show something is true or false, please PR that too.

 Please add your Discord/Twitter/Github usernames to the PR under attendees or fact-checkers, and beside the item.

+Lastly, I'm not "TWITTER" personality, But please consider following [me](https://twitter.com/roniestein)  to help get this information out to the laravel / livewire community.
+I rarely tweet.
+I only tweet code tweets and the odd comment on something funny.
+Scouts honour.